Et Alia is a small press based in Little Rock, Arkansas, with publishing interests in three areas:

 Emerging Artists: gives voice to talented first-book authors.

 We have published and have projects underway outside of Arkansas, but are especially interested in considering manuscripts with close ties to the state.
-We are primarily interested in nonfiction, and it is unlikely that we will publish a poetry collection, novel, or short story collection at this time.
+We are primarily interested in nonfiction and children’s titles, and it is unlikely that we will publish a poetry collection, novel, or short story collection at this time.

 Inquiries are welcome; unsolicited manuscripts are not.
 Please do not send complete manuscripts unless requested to do so.
 If you've only written half your book, please wait to reach out to us until it is complete.